 I’ve begun work on my book about the enneagram, something I’ve wanted to write for a long time.
 I plan to do so from a Buddhist perspective.
 I am discovering what this means in the act of writing.

 It is quite natural to wonder, “where does it come from?”
 Good question.
 I have searched high and low for the answer.
 Some people say it comes from Sufism.
 I tracked down a renowned Sufi Sheikh and asked him if he knew the enneagram.
 Nope.
-(It’s just one guy, I realize.)
+(It’s just one guy, I realize.
 Other Sufi masters might have said otherwise.
-(He subsequently tracked down and sent to me a fascinating passage from the Koran that describes the “nine types of men.”
-It is fantastic.)
+He subsequently tracked down and sent to me a passage from the Koran that describes the “nine types of men.”
+It is interesting.)